jgscott/STA380/README.md

 The first set of exercises is [available here](exercises/exercises01.md).
 These are due Friday, August 10th at 5 PM.

-The second set of exercises will be posted shortly.
+The second set of exercises is [available here](exercises/exercises02.md).
+These are due Monday, August 20th at 5 PM.

 ## Outline of topics